hongkim9815/cs489_team18/README.md

 # cs489_team18
-This is a main project file of Team18, KAIST CS489 Autumn, Computer Ethics and Social Issues.
+This is a main project file of Team18, KAIST CS489 Computer Ethics and Social Issues, Autumn 2019.

 ## Server-side Implementation
 See this link: https://github.com/hongkim9815/cs489_team18_web